What you will do

 Once you have completed the dress workshop, you will have access to our 'Suppliers List’.
 Which lists all of the websites, stores and shops, listing all of the suppliers we use at The Fashion Box.
 To help you on your sewing journey with obtaining your commercial patterns, fabrics and haberdashery.
 A treasure trove of hidden gems!

 There will be a selection of different fabric styles to choose from in your workshop.
-As there is not time for everyone to cut out individual dresses, these are prepared for you, so please inform us of your dress size beforehand.

 Please note: This workshop is aimed at beginners making their first garment, and we work with standard sizes 4 - 24.
 The focus of this workshop is to teach you the dressmaking skills needed to be confident for you to try this at home.
 This workshop does not focus on fitting, or made-to-measure garments.
 We do offer other workshops in these more advanced techniques.